 Both options are possibilities if the mask isn't fitting or sealing properly.

-Pro Tip #4: If you're not able to deliver rescue breaths successfully using the bag valve mask, don't use it.
-Set it aside and use a regular rescue mask with a one-way valve and deliver breaths mouth to mask.
+Pro Tip #4: If you're not able to deliver ventilations successfully using the bag valve mask, don't use it.
+Set it aside and use a regular rescue mask with a one-way valve and deliver breaths with the mouth to mask technique.
 Don't waste time that the patient doesn't have, as they are likely becoming anoxic by the second.

 The benefits of using a bag valve mask: